AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 +++**Maintenance Update (Hot Fix) on April 25, 2022**

-**[!DNL Workload Balancer] does not load**
+**[!UICONTROL Workload Balancer] does not load**

-*[!DNL Workload Balancer]*
+*[!UICONTROL Workload Balancer]*

-When a user attempts to open the [!DNL Workload Balancer], the header and left navigation load, but the content of the Workload Balancer does not load.
+When a user attempts to open the [!UICONTROL Workload Balancer], the header and left navigation load, but the content of the Workload Balancer does not load.
 The user sees flashing gray squares instead of data.
 Occasionally, part of the content loads, but the user still sees flashing gray squares where the missing data would be.

 +++